ng-Classic/ng-classic/aio/content/guide/pipes.md

 ## Detecting changes with data binding in pipes

 You use [data binding](guide/glossary#data-binding "Definition of data binding") with a  pipe to display values and respond to user actions.
-If the data is a primitive input value, such as `String` or `Number`, or an object reference as input, such as `Date` or `Array`, Angular Classicexecutes the pipe whenever it detects a change for the input value or reference.
+If the data is a primitive input value, such as `String` or `Number`, or an object reference as input, such as `Date` or `Array`, Angular Classic executes the pipe whenever it detects a change for the input value or reference.

 For example, you could change the previous custom pipe example to use two-way data binding with `ngModel` to input the amount and boost factor, as shown in the following code example.